Margaretka15/szkola-reacta/module-2/clickbait_app/README.md

 # Clickbait App

-This is first task from module 2.
+This is the first task from module 2.